alejoduque/dronetones/Drone-Sound.md

 The planes will broadcast sound and video from an embedded microphone and camera.
 Thanks to this, the public/assistants/participants will be able to hear and see through the 'drone' eyes.
 It would allow them to be seen in real-time looking up at the drone.

+`But it is a curve each of them feels, unmistakably.
+It is the parabola.
+They must have guessed, once or twice -- guessed and refused to believe -- that everything, always, collectively, had been moving toward that purified shape latent in the sky, that shape of no surprise, no second chance, no return.
+Yet they do move forever under it, reserved for its own black-and-white bad news certainly as if it were the rainbow, and they its children. . . .`	― **Thomas Pynchon, Gravity's Rainbow**

 ### Technical description: